 White Water Rafting Experiences in the UK from Into The Blue

-Get drenched on some of the finest white water rafting sessions the UK has to offer!
-Climb aboard a rugged inflatable raft and ride those fast-flowing rapids for the most exhilarating of watersports.
+Get drenched rafting on the finest white waters of the UK!
+Climb aboard a rugged inflatable raft and ride those fast-flowing rapids.
 No previous rafting experience is necessary, as you’ll have an on-shore safety briefing and training.
-Highly-trained instructors are on the rafts at all times, as you and your crew work in harmony to manoeuvre the raft down the rapids.
 We’ve got white water rafting sessions on natural river rapids and at man-made watersports centres around the country for you to choose from.
-Read more...
+White water rafting FAQs

 • White water rafting sessions on the River Tryweryn • Paddle this popular spot on the edge of Snowdonia • Rafts take up to six, plus your guide onboard too • Raft a 5km stretch of this dam-release river

 • Try the extreme version of stand up paddleboarding • This is paddleboarding, but on white water rapids • Half day or full day courses available in Wales • All the safety gear plus board & paddle included

 White water rafting is one of the biggest adrenaline rushes you can have on water.
 You can raft out on the river tackling the natural obstacles, or do circuits of a man-made white water rafting course.
 It’s great fun for those who love the mix of swirling waters and tidal thrills, with the possibility of some spills at any moment!